 In order to make sure that the manufacturer's production system is satisfactory, the Technical Service, which conducted the type approval tests, shall carry out tests to qualify production in accordance with paragraph 9.2. below.

-Qualifying the production of Child Restraint Systems
+Qualifying the production of Enhanced Child Restraint Systems

-The production of each new approved type of child restraint system of categories i-Size and specific to vehicle shall be subjected to production qualification tests.
-Additional qualifications of production may be prescribed following paragraph 11.1.3.
+The production of each new approved type of Enhanced Child Restraint System shall be subjected to production qualification tests.
+Additional qualifications of production may be prescribed following paragraph 11.4.

-For this purpose, a random sample of 5 Child Restraint Systems will be taken from the first production batch.
-The first production batch is considered to be the production of the first block containing a minimum of 50 Child Restraint Systems and a maximum of 5,000 Child Restraint Systems.
+For this purpose, a random sample of 5 Enhanced Child Restraint Systems will be taken from the first production batch.
+The first production batch is considered to be the production of the first block containing a minimum of 50 Enhanced Child Restraint Systems and a maximum of 5,000 Enhanced Child Restraint Systems.

 Dynamic tests for frontal and rear impact